 In 2012, the Rogers Park Business Alliance released an RFP for the Howard Street SSA #19.
 The project was to create a neighborhood marketing and branding campaign for Howard Street, the northernmost boundary of the city.
 Sparkfactor won the project and created a campaign that had immediate results when the campaign launched and also has a lasting legacy that stands today.

-Armed with an understanding of the distant and recent history of the area, Sparkfactor developed the Hello Howard campaign.
+Armed with an understanding of the distant and recent history of the area, Sparkfactor, Kate’s agency at the time, developed the Hello Howard campaign.
 Using images and a brand identity, Hello Howard literally reintroduced Howard Street to Rogers Park and the Chicagoland area using the tagline, “Say Hello to Howard.”
 The play on Howard as a street and as a person’s name worked best when paired with portraits of Howard Street’s business owners.

 Sparkfactor spent a day going to local businesses to photograph owners for portraits to use throughout the campaign.
 It was very important to use real photos instead of stock photography to create an authentic campaign and establish a deep connection.
 We photographed the owners in their space, inviting the audience in to the businesses on Howard before they’d even stepped off the train.

 To pull the campaign together, Sparkfactor developed a logo for Howard Street.
 The simple design played off the already iconic imagery of the end of the Red Line, creating an instant connection between the stop and the new neighborhood destination.
 Brand guidelines were created, which included image assets, branding documents, photo usage guidelines, and sample ad units.
 This collection of assets and documents allowed for internal management of the campaign by the SSA.